-Three-Four SATURDAY mornings most months in Melbourne (Nov - Aug approx) folks can meet us and purchase our gorgeous, freshly picked produce at one of our VFMA accredited farmers' markets between 8am and 1pm: Collingwood Children's Farm FM (2nd Sat), Hawthorn's Boroondara FM (3rd & 5th Sats) and Slow Food Melbourne's FM (4th Sat.
-Abbotsford Convent) See TABLE BELOW for full market details.
+Two - three SATURDAY mornings most months in Melbourne (Nov - Aug approx) folks can meet us and purchase our gorgeous, freshly picked produce at one of our VFMA accredited farmers' markets between 8am and 1pm: Collingwood Children's Farm FM (2nd Sat) and Hawthorn's Boroondara FM (3rd & 5th Sats).
+See TABLE BELOW for full market details.

 Our seasonal produce stalls typically run from mid November through to mid/late August, approximately, with a seasonally enforced hiatus (including a break and some well earned rest!!) over winter's end through to late spring (approx. Sept-mid November give or take, annual weather variables dependent).